 Empathy is also the ability to understand and share another person’s experiences, emotions and feelings, and not limited to sadness, pain or suffering.
 It is any and all feelings, even positive ones — to feel — in union with another person, regardless of whether they reflect your own situation or similar ones.

 Developing the skill of empathy in the workplace is to work towards intentionally feeling the emotions of another as your own, and to express understanding and support.
 It is also about giving the gift of the moment by placing your own experiences, beliefs, feelings, emotions and relative situation on pause in order to honor the other person’s moment.

-The fact that you may be feeling empathic towards another person does not necessarily mean that person is feeling your empathy.
+The fact that you may be feeling empathetic towards another person does not necessarily mean that person is feeling your empathy.
 Empathy needs to be expressed in order to be felt by the person who is experiencing the situation originally.

 Empathy in the workplace is being recognized as a team building and leadership skill that improves team productivity, increases morale in the work force and even translates into more satisfied clients and customers.

 Five tips to practice empathy in the workplace

 Here are five simple tips you can develop, practice and enhance to improve your own process of honoring others with the gift of empathy.

 1) Empathy is about the other person, and not about you